Tight contact structures on the Brieskorn spheres -\Sigma(2,3,6n-1) and contact invariants: Contact structures on

 \begin{prop} Let $\xi$ be a tight contact structure on $Y_n$.
 Then $t(\xi) = -6k+1$ for some $k$ with $0<k<n-1$. \end{prop} \begin{proof} Let $t(\xi)=-q$.
-We start by assuming that the contact structure has been isotoped so that there is a Legendrian regular fibre $L$ with twisting number $tb(L, \xi)=-q$, and the singular fibres $F_i$ are Legendrian curves with twisting numbers $k_i \ll 0$.
-We take $V_i$ to be a standard neighbourhood of the singular fiber $F_i$ disjoint from $L$ for $i=1,2,3$.
+We start by assuming that the contact structure has been isotoped so that there is a Legendrian regular fiber $L$ with twisting number $tb(L, \xi)=-q$, and the singular fibers $F_i$ are Legendrian curves with twisting numbers $k_i \ll 0$.
+We take $V_i$ to be a standard neighborhood of the singular fiber $F_i$ disjoint from $L$ for $i=1,2,3$.